Skip to main content

 Location: Atlanta, GA

 Emory offers its students the unique opportunity to attend both a small liberal arts college and a major metropolitan university.
-The university’s Oxford College, in Oxford, Georgia, (about 45 minutes from Atlanta) is a liberal-arts-focused two-year residential college known for its small class sizes and close student-faculty relationships where Emory freshmen and sophomores can begin their college careers.
+The university’s Oxford College, in Oxford, Georgia, (about 45 minutes from Atlanta) is a liberal-arts-focused two-year residential college known for its small class sizes and close student-faculty relationships.
 After two years at Oxford College, students head to the university’s main campus for their junior and senior years.

 Learn more about Emory University and what it takes to get accepted.